Byteceps/HW_10/README.md

 This is the reward calculating component of the Chromosome class.

 It works by taking the length of a given solution and multiplies it by negative one.
-Because the distance is awlways a non-negative number, this means that the best fitness will be zero, and the worst will be negative infinity (ignoring the restrictions of a double).
+Because the distance is always a non-negative number, this means that the best fitness will be zero, and the worst will be negative infinity (ignoring the restrictions of a double).

 ## `mutate()` *Julian Prince*